- Home

 - other factors such as your age, fitness and medical history.

-Testicular cancer has the highest survival rates of any cancer (other than common skin cancers).
-Regular monitoring and review (surveillance) is a major factor in ensuring good outcomes, so it’s vital that you attend all your follow-up appointments.
+Regular monitoring and review (active surveillance) are major factors in ensuring good outcomes, so it’s vital that you attend all your follow-up appointments.

 View the Cancer Council NSW editorial policy.